open-alchemy/OpenAlchemyEditor/web/README.md

 Update the seed:

-1. Set the `state.seed.available.values` state to the seed in the event.
+1. Set the `state.seed.available.values` state to the seeds in the event.

 ##### `editorApiLoadSeedsError`